Snorri1986/AstronomyLess/README.md

 If you have any comments, questions or propositions about project feel free to write me on
 email: dionisiy1986@gmail.com

-ASTRONOMY LESSON v 3.0 (In active deveopment)
+ASTRONOMY LESSON v 3.0 (In active development)
 Host: cloud environment

 # Change Log